benrayfield/lambdasmiter/README.md

 Only has pure math functions, so there is no namespace visible above or below the current stack frame except what is derived such as treemaps or linkedlists.

-Will be fast enough to render 3d fractals in a canvas and to generate new musical instruments which speakers and microphones analog holes can have instruments plugged into, polygons, high dimensional graphics, screen blitting, etc. But it wont be the fastest system for branching.
+Will be fast enough to render 3d fractals in a canvas and to generate new musical instruments which speakers and microphones analog holes can have instruments plugged into, bumpmapped polygons (but far less number of them), high dimensional graphics (miegakure is cool but I think we need tetrations of number of dimensions), screen blitting, etc. But it wont be the fastest system for branching.
 Its designed with extremely parallel computing as higher priority.

 Syntax might look like...
 ```